short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.21.1 =

+Release date October 21st 2020
+* Fix: the spinning robot head on wp-admin pages was never stopping, sorry for that;
+* Language: 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

 = 4.21.0 =